parsonsmr/openscholarship-storymapjs/README.md

 ## Questions ##
 * There will be an ongoing discussion post where you can feel free to ask questions of other members of this cohort.
 I will be monitoring the post throughout the session.
 * For any questions you would like to ask privately, please email me at negeena@uw.edu.
+I would love to hear from you all, so please don't hesitate to reach out!